Patch Adams: In media

 The 1998 film Patch Adams was based on Adams's life and his views on medicine.
 Adams has harshly criticized the film, saying it eschewed an accurate representation of his beliefs in favor of commercial viability.
 He said that out of all aspects of his life and activism, the film portrayed him merely as a funny doctor.
 Patch Adams also said of Robin Williams in an interview, "He made $21 million for four months of pretending to be me, in a very simplistic version, and did not give $10 to my free hospital.
 Patch Adams, the person, would have, if I had Robin's money, given all $21 million to a free hospital in a country where 80 million cannot get care."

 In another interview, Adams clarified that he did not dislike Williams, saying, "I think Robin himself is compassionate, generous and funny.
 I like to think that that's who I am, and so I think he was the only actor I wanted to play me, and I think he did a fabulous job."
 Williams also had actively supported St. Jude Children's Research Hospital for several years.

-Upon hearing of Williams' suicide, Adams released a statement that praised Williams' comedic and improvisational skills on set; noted his compassionate and caring nature; remarked upon his introverted demeanour in private, and his desire for solitude; and thanked him for "his wonderful performance".
+Upon hearing of Williams' suicide in 2014, Adams released a statement that praised Williams' comedic and improvisational skills on set; noted his compassionate and caring nature; remarked upon his introverted demeanour in private, and his desire for solitude; and thanked him for "his wonderful performance".

 As a speaker, Adams travels around the globe lecturing about his medicine methods.
+Through the Global Outreach Program of the Gesundheit Institute, Adams set out on clowning missions to places impacted by natural disasters, including his time at Sri Lanka post-tsunami.